- Application Deadline

 - Applicant: This information is preloaded from the applicant’s professional profile.

 Organization/Institution: This information is preloaded from the institutional profile.
 The Simons Foundation requires the provision of contact information for institutional officials for both pre- and post-award management.
 Please select names from the list of officials supplied with your proposalCENTRAL’s institution profile and click the Add button.
-If the contact you need is not in the list, enter the contact’s email address and click the Add button.
+If the contact you need is not on the list, enter the contact’s email address and click the Add button.
 Note that the officials added here are the only individuals who will automatically have access to this grant if the application is awarded.
-All other officials not listed in the application (including Primary Signing Officials and Primary Financial Officers) must request access to a grant after an application is awarded.
+All other officials not listed in the application (including primary signing officials and primary financial officers) must request access to a grant after an application is awarded.
 Also note that proposalCENTRAL’s institution profile is not tied to the Simons Foundation’s institutional profile.
 Officials added at the application stage are not automatically added to the Simons Foundation’s institutional profile.
 Please see the Simons Foundation’s grant policies for more information regarding institutional contacts.

 NOTE: The applicant cannot act as the signing official and/or financial officer.

-- Key Personnel: Indicate up to five key scientific personnel directly involved in the proposal.
+- Key Personnel: Indicate up to five key scientific personnel who will be directly involved in the activities that support is being requested for, as it is known at the proposal stage.
 If the applicant can be considered key scientific personnel, please include him/her in this section.

 For each program, please select a subcategory for each line item and provide an appropriate description.
 Each description should include the program name.